nathanpotter17/emcc-wasm/src/wasi/README.md

 - Ensure that we have Rust 1.30 or newer and the wasm32-unknown-unknown target installed via rustup.
 - Compile our Rust sources into a WebAssembly .wasm binary via cargo.
+- Picks the properly compatible wasm32 target based on your rustc version.
 - Use wasm-bindgen to generate the JavaScript API for using our Rust-generated WebAssembly.

 To start, follow [this guide](https://rustwasm.github.io/docs/book/game-of-life/hello-world.html).